romanowski/blog/kleisli.md

 I find it really helpful to visualize arrow combinators:
 ![](http://virtuslab.com/wp-content/uploads/2015/10/kleisli_combinators.png)

-Looking closely at the definitions we are able to coin arrow interface in form of trait.
+Looking closely at the definitions we are able to coin arrow interface in form of a trait.

 TODO: link to GitHub
 ```scala